NY Harbor SEALs Mission Statement:

 - Disseminate the data collected on the World Wide Web for analysis and use by pertinent stake holders i.e. the New York Harbor School’s Oyster Restoration Project.

-Harbor SEALs / CIVITAS Citizen Science – Harlem/East River Natural Resources Final Report, 2017
+Harbor SEALs / CIVITAS Citizen Science – PHASE ONE: Harlem/East River Natural Resources Final Report, 2017

-Harbor SEALs / CIVITAS Citizen Science Harlem/East River Natural Resources Final Outreach Poster, 2017
+Harbor SEALs / CIVITAS Citizen Science PHASE ONE: Harlem/East River Natural Resources Final Outreach Poster, 2017

 For access to the complete water quality data set collected to date click here.